airladon/FigureOne/docs/README.md

 ![][1311]

-Pulsing can be useful to highlight a diagram element to a user, without changing its underlying properties.
+Pulsing can be useful to highlight a figure element to a user, without changing its underlying properties.

 When an element is pulsed, it will be scaled, translated or rotated from